MyArch/MyArch/README.md

 ## TO DO

 - Link keyboard choice on bootloader to livecd instance.
-- Change the cli script for installation.
+- Improve cli install.
 - Add calamares for the installation.
-- And a lot more to have a powerfull install liveCD :D
+- And a lot more to have a powerfull liveCD :D